krahets/hello-algo/en/docs/chapter_sorting/quick_sort.md

 ## Tail recursion optimization

 **Under certain inputs, quick sort may take up more space**.
 For example, consider a completely ordered input array.
 Let the length of the subarray in the recursion be $m$.
 In each round of pivot partitioning, a left subarray of length $0$ and a right subarray of length $m - 1$ are produced.
 This means that the problem size is reduced by only one element per recursive call, resulting in a very small reduction at each level of recursion.
-As a result, the height of the recursion tree can reach $n − 1$ , requiring $O(n)$ stack frame space.
+As a result, the height of the recursion tree can reach $n − 1$ , which requires $O(n)$ of stack frame space.

 To prevent the accumulation of stack frame space, we can compare the lengths of the two subarrays after each round of pivot sorting, **and only recursively sort the shorter subarray**.
 Since the length of the shorter subarray will not exceed $n / 2$, this method ensures that the recursion depth does not exceed $\log n$, thus optimizing the worst space complexity to $O(\log n)$.
 The code is as follows: